Frequently Asked Questions

 Table of contents

-6. What can we do about Sample Ratio Mismatch?
+- How can we fix Sample Ratio Mismatch?

 What is Sample Ratio Mismatch?